CHowell3/TaskManager/README.md

 - **Resolve static analysis notifications** | **Owner:** rmcantre && jchowell, **Due:** 4/3, **Status:** Complete

 **Remember to use test driven development!**

+Project 2 Complete with a Green Ball in jenkins